Date of Award

 Scholarly Commons Citation

 Londono, Monica M., "Determination of Stability and Control Derivatives for a Modern Light Composite Twin Engine Airplane" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 124.